Location: building 1, room 3.04

 By appointment (please arrange an appointment by E-Mail)

-Thomas Siedler is Professor of Economics with a focus on microeconometrics at Universität Potsdam.
+Thomas Siedler is Professor of Economics with a focus on microeconometrics at Universität Potsdam and Berlin School of Economics.
 Before taking up the post, he was Professor of Economics at Universität Hamburg.
 Thomas Siedler received both his PhD and MSc in Applied Economics and Data Analysis at the University of Essex in the UK, as well graduating in economics from Humboldt-Universität zu Berlin.

 Professor Siedler is also a Research Associate at the Institute for Social and Economic Research (ISER), University of Essex, as well as a Research Fellow at the Institute of Labor Economics (IZA) in Bonn.